Volunteering: What makes volunteer work stand out?

-Volunteer work gives you an opportunity to see the world in a personal way and play a voluntary role in valuable projects.
+Volunteering reasons and benefits: Volunteer work gives you an opportunity to see the world in a personal way and play a voluntary role in valuable projects.
 While a tourist simply plays the role of an observer, volunteers play an active role in protecting endangered habitats.
 Your work will take you off the beaten path and bring you face-to-face with problems and dangers which the average person doesn’t get to see.
 The abstract impact of climate change or urban sprawl will become visible and easy to understand as you will be provided with a well-founded introduction to the specific dangers facing these fascinating habitats before you go to work on the project.
 Get involved in valuable volunteer projects and protect the unique nature and beauty of our natural environment.

 The advantages of taking part

 In addition to the good feeling that you get from being involved in worthwhile projects, you will also find that your time in the camp will help develop you as a person.
 Your nature and species conservation work will bring you face-to-face with new experiences and exciting challenges on a daily basis.

 This experience is the perfect complement to your school or university education.
 Working with others on the volunteer project will teach you how to take responsibility and will broaden your horizons by giving you the opportunity to try out new things.
 The physical work that you will be doing will put you in situations outside of your normal comfort zone.
 You will find out what you’re capable of and discover new sides to yourself.

 This learning by doing approach will give you a completely new view of the world after years of desk work.
 Your active engagement and experience will put your theoretical knowledge to your practical test.
 This will allow you to develop key skills which you can use in other areas of your life.